Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 Coming from a man who was not known to swear, this prompted a round of sympathetic nodding.
 Sir Jeremy had been passionate from the word go about preserving Cimbrean's native life, and certainly nobody in the colony disagreed with him on that endeavour.

 He wiped away a futile tear.
-"Fine. is there anything we CAN do?"
+"Fine.
+Is there anything we CAN do?"

 Colin and Mary exchanged glances.
 "This...the death of a whole planetary biosphere isn't exactly our field."
 Colin demurred.